wxwilcke/gladoss/README.md

 To create a custom adaptor

-1) Create a new Python file in `gladoss/adaptors`.
+1) Create a new Python file in a directory of choice, for example `adaptors/custom_adaptor.py`.

 2) Create a new class in the just-created file.
 This class must be a subclass of the abstract base class `Adaptor`.